 Accidents do not always happen during a single activity.
 For example, a missed-mine may be located while cutting vegetation, or a "victim inattention" accident may occur during a survey.
 All accidents with common features can be located by making a complex search using the database software.
 Unfortunately, it is only possible at this time to put the data on line - not the database software itself.

 The Victim-inattention accident records in the current release of the DDAS are listed below.
-Records marked with a * contain more detail.
+Records marked with a * are larger.

 DDAS accident number